The Reiki Treatment Method

 Jikiden Reiki is Reiki in its purest form.

-The Reiki system for spiritual healing was initiated by Mikao Usui.
+The Reiki system for natural treatment was initiated by Mikao Usui.
 He find these valuable healing powers of nature in 1922 as a Zen Buddhist during an An Jin Ryu Mei on the mountain Kurama in Kyoto and further developed it with his knowledge of Shintoism and Buddhism.

 Learning Jikiden Reiki